JNRowe/cupage/README.rst

 * lxml_ ≥ 3.0.0

 It should work with any version of Python_ 3.6 or newer.
-If ``cupage`` doesn’t work with the version of Python you have installed, file an issue_ and I'll endeavour to fix it.
+If ``cupage`` doesn’t work with the version of Python you have installed, file an issue_ and I’ll endeavour to fix it.

 The module has been tested on many UNIX-like systems, including Linux and OS X,